-If you’re feeling stalled, creating a career map can help you realize what you really want to get out of your 9-to-5, and you can make an action plan to get it in place.
+If you’re feeling stalled, creating a career map with short- and long-term goals can help you realize what you really want to get out of your 9-to-5 — and you can make an action plan to get it in place.

 She pays it forward.
 Pompeo’s success wasn’t created in a vacuum.
 So she empowers colleagues around her, like giving actors scripts early on when she’s directing an episode to allow them entry into the creative process.
 She also recognizes that helping to move the needle also means getting more women involved.